Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: Methods

-For part-sky samples, we only keep the white dwarfs found in the relevant footprints described by Fig.\ref{fig:footprints}.
-The error bars on all plots are generated by running the simulations 50 times allowing all ingredients to vary within their uncertainties and taking the mean and standard deviation of the values in each bin.
-By including survey footprints, even with all other simulation elements the same, the effects of the Galactic scale height and the age-velocity relation are potentially more pronounced in part-sky surveys; a part-sky survey pointing towards the Galactic centre will not see the Galactic scale height, but a part-sky survey pointing out of the galactic plane will be far more susceptible to the scale height, the age-velocity relation, and the simulation's assumptions of these features.
-This could, in turn, have an impact on the results and how well our simulations match the observed samples of part-sky surveys.

 This work focusses on two of the three methods used in \citet{Roberts_2025}, comparisons of the white dwarf luminosity function and absolute \textit{Gaia G} magnitude distribution, with the third - the direct age method - explored only in Appendix A for those who wish to see all three methods tested on the 100\,pc samples.
+The error bars on all simulations are generated by running the simulations 100 times allowing all ingredients to vary within their uncertainties and taking the mean and standard deviation of the values in each luminosity or absolute magnitude bin.

+For part-sky samples, we only keep the white dwarfs found in the relevant footprints described by Fig.\,\ref{fig:footprints}.
+Restricting to survey footprints can amplify the influence of Galactic structure effects, namely the Galactic scale height and the age-velocity relation.
+A part-sky survey pointing towards the Galactic centre will not see the Galactic scale height, but a part-sky survey pointing out of the Galactic plane will be far more susceptible to the scale height, the age-velocity relation, and the assumptions underlying their modelling.